Judas Iscariot: Betrayal of Jesus

-In his book The Passover Plot (1965), British New Testament scholar Hugh J. Schonfield suggested that the crucifixion of Christ was a conscious re-enactment of Biblical prophecy and that Judas acted with the full knowledge and consent of Jesus in "betraying" him to the authorities.
+In his 1965 book The Passover Plot, British New Testament scholar Hugh J. Schonfield suggests that the crucifixion of Christ was a conscious re-enactment of Biblical prophecy and that Judas acted with the full knowledge and consent of Jesus in "betraying" him to the authorities.
 The book has been variously described as "factually groundless", based on "little data" and "wild suppositions", "disturbing", and "tawdry".

-Damnation to Hell
+Judas's eternal destination

-It is speculated that Judas's damnation, which seems possible from the Gospels' text, may not stem from his betrayal of Christ, but from the despair which caused him to subsequently commit suicide.
-This is confirmed in Cornelius a Lapide's famous commentary, in which he writes that by hanging himself, "Judas then added to his former sin the further sin of despair.
+The nature of Judas's eternal destination has been a matter of debate within Christian theology.
+Some have argued that Judas was damned due to the despair which caused him to subsequently commit suicide.
+An example of this view is from Cornelius à Lapide, "Judas then added to his former sin the further sin of despair.
 It was not a more heinous sin, but one more fatal to himself, as thrusting him down to the very depths of hell.
-He might, on his repentance, have asked (and surely have obtained) pardon of Christ.
+He might, on his repentance, have asked (and surely have obtained) pardon of God.
 But, like Cain, he despaired of forgiveness."
-The concept that Judas despaired of God's forgiveness is reiterated by Rev. A. Jones in his contribution to a mid-20th C. Catholic commentary: "Filled with remorse (not true 'repentance' because empty of hope) [Judas] sought to dissociate himself from the affair..." before committing suicide (cf. Matthew 27:3–5).
+The Theophylact presents a different view, stating that Judas "hanged himself thinking to precede Jesus into hades and there to plead for his own salvation."
+According to the book of Matthew 27:5, Judas did commit suicide by hanging himself.
+However, according to the book of Acts 1:18, it says that Judas died by falling off a cliff with his intestines spilling out.
+These two accounts are usually considered complementary of one another, suggesting Judas hanged himself and, after either bodily decomposition or a breaking of the noose, fell and burst open.

 Protestant theologians

-Erasmus believed that Judas was free to change his intention, but Martin Luther argued in rebuttal that Judas's will was immutable.
-John Calvin states that Judas was predestined to damnation, but writes on the question of Judas's guilt: "surely in Judas' betrayal, it will be no more right, because God himself willed that his son be delivered up and delivered him up to death, to ascribe the guilt of the crime to God than to transfer the credit for redemption to Judas."
-Karl Daub, in his book Judas Ischariot, wrote that Judas should be considered "an incarnation of the devil" for whom "mercy and blessedness are alike impossible."
+The Catholic theologian Erasmus believed that Judas was free to change his intention, but Martin Luther argued in rebuttal that Judas' will was immutable.
+John Calvin states that Judas was predestined to damnation but writes on the question of Judas' guilt: "surely in Judas' betrayal, it will be no more right, because God himself willed that his son be delivered up and delivered him up to death, to ascribe the guilt of the crime to God than to transfer the credit for redemption to Judas."
+Karl Daub, in his book Judas Ischariot, writes that Judas should be considered "an incarnation of the devil" for whom "mercy and blessedness are alike impossible."

-The Geneva Bible contained several additional notes concerning Judas Iscariot within its commentaries.
-In the Gospel of Matthew, after the Sanhedrin convicts Jesus Christ to death, are added the comments concerning Judas: "... late repentance brings desperation" (cf. Mat.
+The Geneva Bible contains several additional notes concerning Judas Iscariot within its commentaries.
+In the Gospel of Matthew, after the Sanhedrin condemns Jesus Christ to death, are added the comments concerning Judas: "... late repentance brings desperation" (cf. Mat.
 27:3), and "Although he abhor his sins, yet is he not displeased there with, but despairs in God's mercies, and seeks his own destruction" (cf. Mat.
 27:4).
 Furthermore, within Acts of the Apostles is the comment, "Perpetual infamy is the reward of all such as by unlawfully gotten goods buy anything" when Judas purchased the "Field of Blood" with the 30 pieces of silver (cf Acts 1:18).
-Obviously, the commentator had no doubt about the fate of Judas.